+Self-directed

+Agency-operated

-Self-directed Agency-operated g Payment for Waiver Services Furnished by Relative payment to relatives/legal guardians for the provision of 2-d.
-Select one : The state does not make pa ayment to relatives/legal guardians for furnishing waiv ver services.
-The state makes payment relative/guardian is qualif to relatives/legal guardians under specific circumstancied to furnish services. es and only when the payment may be made, and ensure that payments are ma stances under which payment is made, the types of relative the services for which payment may be made.
-Specify the ade only for services rendered.
-Also, specify in Appendix of the to relatives/legal guardians. e controls that are employed to Specify the controls that are employed to ensure that payments are made only for serv vices rendered.
+e.
+Other State Policies Concerning Payment for Waiver Services Furnished by Relatives/Legal Guardians.
+Specify state policies concerning making payment to relatives/legal guardians for the provision of waiver services over and above the policies addressed in Item C-2-d.
+Select one:

+The state does not make payment to relatives/legal guardians for furnishing waiver services.

+The state makes payment to relatives/legal guardians under specific circumstances and only when the relative/guardian is qualified to furnish services.

+Specify the specific circumstances under which payment is made, the types of relatives/legal guardians to whom payment may be made, and the services for which payment may be made.
+Specify the controls that are employed to ensure that payments are made only for services rendered.
+Also, specify in Appendix C-1/C-3 each waiver service for which payment may be made to relatives/legal guardians.

+Relatives/legal guardians may be paid for providing waiver services whenever the relative/legal guardian is qualified to provide services as specified in Appendix C-1/C-3.

+Specify the controls that are employed to ensure that payments are made only for services rendered.

 Other policy.

-Specify: following family members Medicaid participant; a step and, any other legally response s may be made to certain family members who meet SMA may not be reimbursed: the spouse of a Medicaid participo-parent of a minor Medicaid participant; a foster parent of onsible guardian of a Medicaid participant.
-All other qualition of the services listed above.
-All other qualified family llowing waiver services: oant; a parent of a minor of a minor Medicaid participant; ified family members may be Attendant Care Companion - Individual an Home Accessibility Adapta Personal Care I/II Pest Control d Companion - Agency ations - Environmental Modifications Home Delivered Meals Specialized Medical Equip Medicaid Nursing-RN/LPN Should there be any question counsel will make a determination on as to whether a paid caregiver falls in any of the catego sination.
-The SMA monitors the provision of in-home ser directly to the service authorization in place for anyone re- vices through an electronic visi f.
+Reimbursement for services may be made to certain family members who meet SMA provider qualifications.
+The following family members may not be reimbursed: the spouse of a Medicaid participant; a parent of a minor Medicaid participant; a step-parent of a minor Medicaid participant; a foster parent of a minor Medicaid participant; and, any other legally responsible guardian of a Medicaid participant.
+All other qualified family members may be reimbursed for their provision of the services listed above.
+All other qualified family members may be reimbursed for their provision of the services:

+Attendant Care Companion - Individual and Companion - Agency Home Accessibility Adaptations - Environmental Modifications Personal Care I/II Pest Control Home Delivered Meals Specialized Medical Equipment and Supplies Medicaid Nursing-RN/LPN

+Should there be any question as to whether a paid caregiver falls in any of the categories listed above, SMA legal counsel will make a determination.
+The SMA monitors the provision of in-home services through an electronic visit verification system linked directly to the service authorization in place for anyone receiving services to verify that payments are made only for services rendered to participants.

+f.
 Open Enrollment of Providers.
 Specify the processes that are employed to assure that all willing and qualified providers have the opportunity to enroll as waiver service providers as provided in 42 CFR §431.51: